hotshott22/portfolio/index.md

 Hi!
 I am Prashik, a student at Indian Institute of Technology, Bombay currently completing a masters degree.
 I am passionate about computer science and its applications in chemistry, with a particular focus on using machine learning to aid catalyst discovery.
 You can often find me in one of the labs at the IIT Bombay CSE Department, where I engage in discussions and collaborate on innovative projects in this exciting field.

-apart from this, I've had stints with competetive programming and software development.
+Apart from this, I've had stints with competetive programming and software development.

 Hit me up if you've got a cool idea regarding any of those and wish to collaborate!